Apply for a Massachusetts ID

 Once you have passed the Learner's Permit test, you must call the RMV Telephone Center to schedule your road test.
 All road tests must be scheduled by the phone center.
 Normally, you may not make a road test appointment in person.
 If you wish, you may use the automated phone system to schedule a road test by calling 800-858-3926.
 Remember: In order to do the road test you must have access to an automobile and have a licensed driver to accompany you.
 The College does not supply a vehicle (or a licensed driver) for this purpose!
 If you have taken driving lessons at a local driving school, the instructor will accompany you to the road test and you will be able to use the driving school's vehicle to take the road test.

 Students with a Driver's License from their Home Country

-The Registry indicates that if a student has a home country license, she is allowed to drive in Massachusetts for one year from the date of entry if the license was issued by a country which signed the Road Traffic Convention of 1949.
+The Registry indicates that if a student has a home country license, she is allowed to drive in Massachusetts for one year from the date of entry (see you I-94) if the license was issued by a country which signed the Road Traffic Convention of 1949.
 A complete list of countries which are signatories to this agreement is available in the online Driver's Manual from the Registry of Motor Vehicles.
-If your home country license is not in English, you should also carry either an International Driver's License or an English translation (which should be signed by a bilingual Notary Public or by the Dean of International Students).
 Here is more information on International Driving Permits, International Driver Licenses and Driving Privileges for Foreign Licensed Drivers.
-NOTE: As of January 30, 2009, only international students who have a U.S. drivers' license (and have had this license for at least one year) will be able to obtain a van license and use MHC Fleet vehicles, or participate in the Mount Holyoke LyonShare (car rental) Program.
+NOTE: As of January 30, 2009, only international students who have a U.S. drivers' license (and have had this license for at least one year) will be able to obtain a van license and use MHC Fleet vehicles.
+You can, however, apply to use a Zipcar.